Ontario Translation FAQ: IRCC, OINP, ATIO, Pricing, Driver's Licence, Turnaround

 Do I always need ATIO-certified translation for a driver's licence?

-When do I need notarized translation?
+When do I actually need a notarized translation in Canada?

 You need notarized translation only when the receiving body explicitly asks for notarization.